YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: This indicates that a MUPIP EXTRACT or REORG operation did not occur because the global variables specified by the SELECT= qualifier do not exist.

-Action: Look for an inappropriate definition for GTM$GBLDIR / ydb_gbldir or typographical errors in the specified variables.
+Action: Look for an inappropriate definition for GTM$GBLDIR/ydb_gbldir or typographical errors in the specified variables.

 -------------------
 NOSOCKETINDEV